a) Article of Association

 addressed to the Secretary'.

-is unpaid on the due date in any year shall cease to be a Member and shall forfeit all rights in and claims
+subscription is unpaid on the due date in any year shall cease to be a Member and shall forfeit all rights in

-upon the Club and its property but may be reinstated at the discretion of the Committee on payment of all
+and claims upon the Club and its property but may be reinstated at the discretion of the Committee on payment

 before such power may beexecuted (but only in the case of this power) the vote of